 11. The order of meeting and resolutions taken by the General Assembly shall be minuted, and it is recorded therein at least the number of full members present in person or duly represented; the constitution of quorum; the motions proposed; the nature and the exact result of ballots taken.
 The minutes of meeting shall be signed by the recorder and by the Chairperson, and conveyed to all members and partners within eight weeks of the date of meeting.

-§ 11 Dissolution of the Association, Termination for other reasons, Abolition of
+§11 Dissolution of the Association, Termination for other reasons, Abolition of Not-for-profit status

 1. In the event of the dissolution of the Association, the Chairperson and Deputy Chairperson are jointly authorised as liquidators, unless otherwise assigned by the General Assembly.

-2. In the event of dissolution, or termination, or abolition of not-for-profit status, the assets of the association shall revert to a corporate body under public law or another corporation or legal entity serving purposes with tax benefits.
+2. In the event of dissolution, or termination of the association, or abolition of tax-privileged status, the assets of the association shall revert to a legal entity under public law or another tax-privileged corporation or legal entity serving purposes with tax benefits.
 This entity shall use the association’s assets to promote science and research or to promote education, general and vocational education including assistance to students.
 The general meeting shall decide by simple majority who will be entitled to these funds.